 C corporations, however, are excluded.
 They already benefit from a separate 21% corporate tax rate.

-It’s also important to consider unadjusted basis in qualified property, which can play a role if your performance of services business pays out guaranteed payments to partners or owners.
+It’s also important to consider unadjusted basis in qualified property, which can play a role if your business constitutes a qualified trade or business of performing services as an employee and pays out guaranteed payments to partners or owners.

 2. Your Taxable Income